redis/redis-om-dotnet/README.md

 ### Starting Redis

-Before writing any code you'll a Redis instance with the appropriate Redis modules!
+Before writing any code you'll need a Redis instance with the appropriate Redis modules!
 The quickest way to get this is with Docker:

 ```sh
 docker run -p 6379:6379 redislabs/redismod:preview